pyorot/sms-il-viewer/readme.md

 # SMS IL Tracker Viewer

 This is a simple web project made with no libraries beyond jQuery.
 It's a **leaderboard viewer** for Super Mario Sunshine individual-level speedruns, and is currently live [here](https://smsilview.netlify.app).
+See also its sister project [**il-leaderboard-2023**](https://github.com/pyorot/il-leaderboard-2023), which generates the data it uses.

 ### Publication